 Scholarly Commons Citation

 Gostin, Lawrence O.; DeBartolo, Mary C.; and Hougendobler, Daniel, " King v Burwell: Subsidizing US Health Insurance for Low- and Middle-Income Individuals" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1496.
+1496.